SenseNet/sn-tools/docs/sntrace.md

 12345   2018-05-17 23:20:16.57025   Custom        ....
 Not categorized message
 ```
 #### Built-in categories
-There are a nuber of built-in categories used by the system.
+There are a number of built-in categories used by the system.
 For example using the "Test" category:
 ```csharp
 SnTrace.Test.Write("Message for a test purpose.");
 ```